airbr/morgans_test_db/README.md

 **TODO:**

-Investigate gender pay disparities - initial results are promising yet to be solved in detail
+Investigate gender pay disparities - initial results are promising there is not a big gap but it remains yet to be solved in detail

 Monthly turnover of 1.25% of the company - event schedule to delete employees from all departments

 Hiring: Hire to maintain current levels - regaining that lost 1.25% .
 Difficulty: medium-hard.

+Script code for some events:

 Event: Layoff of a particular department